 “Your body is precious.
 It is our vehicle for awakening.
 Treat it with care” ~Buddha

 Ingredients matter.
 I read the ingredient label every time for every purchase.
 That’s right, I am that lady.
 Listen, I do not trust the FDA or corporations to take care of me or our planet.
 I don’t wear a tinfoil hat but I do believe government does not care about me, not one bit.
 It’s my job, my responsibility to be in control of my health & well being and I accomplish that by reading ingredient labels.
 By reading the label I also take care of Mother Earth.
-I need her.
-So does my daughter and so will your children.
+I need her as does my daughter and so will our children & grandchildren.

 It should be no surprise that I take my bath & body care ingredients seriously.
 I don’t whip up sub par ingredients and green-wash to sell.
 I mindfully choose ingredients that I researched and feel create a great product with low impact to our environment.
 My recipes contain a core 5 oils: